 - The assessor has access to a demo exam for trying out all the tools.

 - An external assessors can use the single sign-on from their own institutions in most cases.

 - An external assessor can get an overview of all assigned flows across institutions.

 - An invigilator can monitor one or several exams live (using the flow monitor) as well as register participants showing up for exams.

 - The invigilator has access rights to help participants in lock-down mode, enter invigilator password upon entrance or exit of exams, as well as accessing detailed and live log data on each participant in the appointed exams (for monitoring foul play etc.).

 - The invigilator can also grant extra time for the participants.

 - A reviewer has a ‘read and view’ only role.
-This means that they can read and view all information, materials, and exam papers from appointed participants and exams, but without the possibility of altering, assessing and grading.
+This means that they, like an assessor, can read and view all information, materials, and submissions from appointed participants and exams, but without the possibility of altering, assessing and marking.

 - The supporter (and extended supporter) roles can be granted by the licence administrator.
 Privileges for the support tool include searching for users on the licence and logging in as users on the licence to help them with various troubleshooting tasks.

 - The extended supporter has all the privileges granted to the supporter with the addition of more detailed examination overviews on the entire licence and the ability to edit user credentials and to add users to the licence.